-Consolation Lakes Trail is a 7.1 mile moderately trafficked loop trail located near Alberta, Alberta, Canada that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+Consolation Lakes Trail is a 7.1 mile moderately trafficked loop trail located near Lake Louise, Alberta, Canada that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.

 Really nice walk, pretty easy but so beautiful

 This is a great hike through a stunning forest trail.
 Easy enough for anyone.
 In the fall your get to see some larch trees.

 When you get to the lower lake right after the wetlands, there is NO NEED to climb and trek over the rock slide to the upper lake.
 You will spend an hour each way, it's terrible terrain and the view is no different.
 Stay at the lower like and have lunch or a beer.